gigabytedevelopers/CometOTP/README.md

 ![CometOTP](./assets/ic_launcher-old.png)

+## Sorry!
+But, CometOTP would no longer be continued as Open-Source:
-CometOTP is a two-factor authentication App for Android 4.4+.
+CometOTP is a two-factor authentication App for Android 5.0+ developed in reference to [andOTP](https://github.com/andOTP/andOTP).
+>> Hereby discontinued as an open-source project, CometOTP has been made closed-source!
+To contribute to this project, send a mail to [Gigabyte Developers](mailto:gigabytedevelopers@gmail.com) or our [Support Team](mailto:support@gigabytedevelopersinc.com).
+Our reasons for this action is best known to us and we therefore owe noboby any obligation to disclose our reasons for this action.

+__`With this recent development, this means that this repository is hereby discontinued and support of no kind would be offered!
+For issues or any other queries, kindly make reference to [andOTP](https://github.com/andOTP/andOTP/issues) which is known to be the parent repository of this project's repository as at this time **April, 2018**`__

 It implements Time-based One-time Passwords (TOTP) like specified in RFC 6238.
 Simply scan the QR code and login with the generated 6-digit code.

-This project started out as a fork of two (2) great authenticator application, the great [OTP Authenticator](https://github.com/0xbb/otp-authenticator) app written by [Bruno Bierbaumer](https://github.com/0xbb), which has sadly been inactive since 2015 and [andOTP](https://github.com/andOTP/andOTP), app written by [Jakob Nixdorf](https://github.com/flocke).
-By now almost every aspect of the app has been changed/re-written.
+This project started out as a fork of two (2) great authenticator applications, the great [OTP Authenticator](https://github.com/0xbb/otp-authenticator) app written by [Bruno Bierbaumer](https://github.com/0xbb), which has sadly been inactive since 2015 and [andOTP](https://github.com/andOTP/andOTP), app written by [Jakob Nixdorf](https://github.com/flocke).
+By now almost every aspect of the app has been changed/re-written, but this repository would not be updated to reflect these recent changes because this project has become closed-source and this repository, no longer actively maintained.
 >> This repository was created for a onetime reference purpose only, which was used for the full development of **CometOTP**.
-`But all credit for the original version and for starting this project still goes to Bruno and Jakob!`
+`But all credit for the original version and for starting this project still goes to Bruno and Jakob for giving us an app Idea for __CometOTP__!`

 ## Features: